spoonapps/docs/reference/spoonscript/env.md

 env path="c:\path to executables\"
 ```

-In container these variables with have following values:
+In container these variables will have the following values:

 ```
 foo=bar